Preffet/C-Reliable-UDP-File-Transfer-Protocol/README.md

 To see the client script help and usage message, enter the command:

     ./run-client.sh -h

-When a transfer is completed you can use the [diff](https://man7.org/linux/man-pages/man1/diff.1.html) command to check that the client-side input file is the same as the server-side output file.

-#### **Running the rft_client and rft_server applications directly**

-You do not have to use the shell scripts.
+Also, you do not have to use the shell scripts.
 You can run the rft applications directly.
-To do this, enter the command:
+To do this, to build the application enter the command:

     make

-to build the applications.

 Then, assuming compilation succeeds, enter the command:

     ./rft_server

 to see the options for running the server application.

-And:
+And to see the options for running the client application enter:

     ./rft_client

-to see the options for running the client application

 ---------------------------------------------------------------------------

 ## Ways to test the project

 A test program is provided to test a subset of the rft_client_util